Elaine! What better way to start off our 8th season than by interviewing you!

 That’s my husband Rick Lewis on the right.
 When they were touring on the Oldies Circuit in the ’80’s, I was their bass player; and I didn’t really write anything but I did write the lead sheets out for the band.

-We have journalistic integrity!
-Here I am tuning up backstage at a theater near Boston:
+Here I am tuning up backstage at a theater in Boston:

 Here we are in Rhode Island in 1989, I’m on the far right next to Rick: